The process to submit a Mitigating Circumstances application is online. You are required to complete the application

 - Inform your Programme Leader or Programme Support Officer on the day if possible.
 Do this by email and get a read receipt to confirm that they have seen it.
 You can use this as evidence.

 - Write a strong statement: It is important to explain how your circumstances were timely, severe, acute and unexpected.
 In addition, if you attempted the assessment, be sure to explain why you declared yourself fit to sit in line with the fit to sit policy.
 Many applications fail because they do not fully explain what occurred.
 If you cannot explain how and why this affected your performance and link this to the evidence you provided, your application is likely to be rejected.
 You may also need to explain why you were unable to submit a deferral application (if appropriate).

 What happens next?

-Once submitted, your application will be considered by an ORC officer within 10 working days from the date submitted online to determine if the information provided by you presents a prima facie (on the face of it) case that satisfied the threshold for a valid mitigating circumstances application.
+Once submitted, your application will be considered by an ORC officer normally within 10 working days from the date submitted online to determine if the information provided by you presents a prima facie (on the face of it) case that satisfied the threshold for a valid mitigating circumstances application.